mrkcee/asahi-opensuse/README.md

 - Fedora Asahi SIG Team - basis of some specs
 - tpwrules / NixOS on Apple Silicon - basis of some specs
 - openSUSE maintainers - basis of some specs
-- SUSE - for openSUSE and Open Build Service
+- openSUSE project - for openSUSE Tumblweed, KIWI, Snapper, and Open Build Service
+- SUSE and others - for sponsoring openSUSE
 - Asahi Linux team and contributors - for creating Asahi Linux and other modules
 - Folks who have provided their feedback and constructive comments